 2. Remote workforce engagement

 Second, while engaging patients is important, remotely engaging your workforce has never been more critical.
-In the last 90 days since the pandemic has broken out, we’ve been called on by our home care provider customers to help develop solutions them protect their front-line caregivers.
+Since the start of the pandemic, we’ve been called on by our home care provider customers to develop solutions to help them protect their front-line caregivers.

 Engaging patients is important; remotely engaging your workforce has never been more critical.

 We’ve found that the strategic use of artificial intelligence to manage routine processes like employee health screenings has proved to be an efficient model.
-Our text-based Staff Screening and Check-In tool is now live in 20 states and we’re managing more than 10,000 screenings a day for hospitals and national home health agencies.
-Remotely screening your employees, and using AI to identify and escalate outliers, is the most efficient way to manage an extended workforce.
-Today, five states–New York, New Jersey, Delaware, Washington and Michigan–require healthcare workers to conduct daily self-screening and temperature checks before they report to work.
+Our text-based Staff Screening and Check-In tool is now live in 29 states and we’re managing nearly 1 million screenings a day for hospitals and national home health agencies.
+Remotely screening your care teams, and using AI to identify and escalate outliers, is the most efficient way to manage an extended workforce.
+Five states–New York, New Jersey, Delaware, Washington and Michigan–require healthcare workers to conduct daily self-screening and temperature checks before they report to work.
 Other states are expected to follow suit.
 We believe this, too, is here to stay.

 3. Technology that’s easy to use, scale